 Let’s get into it.

 What is Paperbell?

-Paperbell is a CRM that was built specifically for coaching businesses.
-It has templates, client management, packages, and appointment scheduling.
-Though Paperbell serves coaches functionally well, it’s client-facing experience is not as beautifully designed, and we’ll get into some missing features like a robust client portal that supports chat and voice notes.
+Paperbell is a project management tool that was built specifically for business coaching.
+In terms of functionality, it has templates, client management packages, and appointment scheduling tools, making it similar to Bonsai, another project management software.
+Though Paperbell serves coaches functionally well, its client-facing experience is not as beautifully designed, and we’ll get into some of the cons and missing features like a robust client portal that supports live online chat and voice notes.

 What is HoneyBook?

-HoneyBook is a popular CRM that started off serving wedding photographers and freelancers.
-It has all of the backend tooling you’d want in a CRM — invoicing, contracts, payments.
-Because of its history, most of the platform build around projects, not clients.
+HoneyBook is a popular client relationship management platform that started off serving wedding photographers and freelancers.
+It has all of the backend tooling you’d want in a CRM — invoicing, contracts and payments.
+Because of its history, most of the platform is built around projects, not clients.

 Best features of Paperbell

 We’re going to cover a few features Paperbell does better than HoneyBook, specifically for coaches.

 If your clients are about to sign up for a 3, 6, or 12-month package with you, you may want to offer some payment flexibility in the form of payment plans.
 Paperbell allows you to create payment plans for packages, so you can meet clients exactly where they are at in terms of pricing.

 Paperbell has a customizable landing page that will feature your packages, pricing and digital downloads.
 As a coach, this can serve as a straightforward web page for your clients to sign up for a service.
 Here’s an example of what that landing page can look like: